Optimally Resilient Strategies in Pushdown Safety Games: Introduction

 \section{Introduction}

 Infinite games on finite arenas are a popular approach to the synthesis of reactive controllers from logical specifications.
 Originally proposed by Büchi and Landweber in 1969~\cite{buechi}, many variations of this classical framework have been studied, including stochastic games~\cite{Condon/93/onalgorithms}, games with partial information~\cite{DoyenRaskin11}, games with delays~\cite{HoschLandweber72}, and games over infinite arenas such as pushdown graphs~\cite{Walukiewicz01} and automatic structures~\cite{DBLP:conf/wia/Neider10,DBLP:conf/tacas/NeiderT16}.
-Other variations of this framework stem from the desire to synthesize controllers that exhibit certain, user-desired properties.
-Examples of such properties range from controllers that need to achieve their task, e.g., reaching a goal, as quickly as possible~\cite{Cachat02} to controllers that are ``robust''\slash ``resilient'' with respect to the environment in which they are deployed~\cite{DBLP:journals/acta/BloemCGHHJKK14,DBLP:conf/cav/BloemCHJ09,DBLP:journals/tse/HuangPSW16,DBLP:journals/tecs/MajumdarRT13,DBLP:journals/tac/TabuadaCRM14,DBLP:conf/csl/TabuadaN16,DBLP:conf/hybrid/TopcuOLM12}.
+Other variations of this framework stem from the desire to synthesize controllers that exhibit certain user-desired properties.
+Examples of such properties range from controllers that need to achieve their task, e.g., reaching a goal, as quickly as possible~\cite{Cachat02} to controllers that are ``robust'' or ``resilient'' with respect to the environment in which they are deployed~\cite{DBLP:journals/acta/BloemCGHHJKK14,DBLP:journals/tcs/MullerS85,DBLP:conf/cav/BloemCHJ09,DBLP:journals/tse/HuangPSW16,DBLP:journals/tecs/MajumdarRT13,DBLP:journals/tac/TabuadaCRM14,DBLP:conf/csl/TabuadaN16,DBLP:conf/hybrid/TopcuOLM12}.
+Furthermore, infinite games have a plethora of applications in logic, automata theory and verification beyond the synthesis of reactive controllers.
+In this paper, we are concerned with the synthesis application and study infinite games with so-called \emph{unmodeled intermittent disturbances}~\cite{DBLP:conf/cdc/DallalNT16} played on configuration graphs of pushdown machines (pushdown graphs).

+Pushdown graphs are finitely represented infinite graphs, typically the simplest class of such graphs one studies.
+Despite being conceptually simple, they have natural applications in program analysis, static code analysis, and compiler optimization~\cite{RepsHS95,RepsLK07} due to their ability to capture recursion, e.g., the call stack of a procedural program.
+Furthermore, pushdown graphs are known to be well-behaved, and many problems on pushdown graphs are decidable (see, e.g.,~\cite{DBLP:journals/jcss/BohmGJ14,DBLP:journals/tcs/Senizergues01,DBLP:journals/siamcomp/Senizergues05,srba}).
+In particular, Walukiewicz showed that solving parity games played on pushdown graphs is $\exptime$-complete~\cite{Walukiewicz01}, pav\-ing the way for effective synthesis of \emph{recursive} controllers.
+Also, Walukiewicz's result started a long and fruitful line of work on games on pushdown graphs~\cite{Cachat02,DBLP:conf/icalp/Cachat03,CarayolH18,KV2000,Serre06}.
+Of particular interest is the special case of games on configuration graphs of one-counter machines, i.e., pushdown machines with a single stack symbol, which is known to be $\pspace$-complete~\cite{Serre06,JancarS07}.